10/30/2020

 Chairman and CEO

-Yeah, I mean, I think, you know, think about an open pipeline and half a billion dollar range in terms of some of our healthy buildings offerings, you know, bookings in the kind of double digit million range, mid double digit, you know, with a potential to approach triple to, you know, 100 million plus hopefully by the end of the year.
+Yeah, I mean, I think, you know, think about an open pipeline in the half a billion dollar range in terms of some of our healthy buildings offerings, you know, bookings in the kind of double-digit million range, mid-double-digit, you know, with a potential to approach triple, you know, 100 million plus, hopefully by the end of the year.
 So, you know, it's accelerating.
 It's something that everybody needs.
-I mean, most, at least in the US and some other parts of the world people are not back working in the workplace yet but when they do come back, they do want to come back to a healthier environment.
-I think we're kind of hitting the spot there and the time to implement those solutions is now not after people come back.
-So we're also seeing good activity and very encouraged by the early progress.
-That 500
+I mean, most At least in the U.S. and some other parts of the world, people are not back working in the workplace yet.
+But when they do come back, they do want to come back to a healthier environment.
+I think we're kind of hitting the spot there.
+And, you know, the time to implement those solutions is now, not after people come back.
+So we're seeing good activity and very encouraged by the yearly progress.

 speaker